deepsquare-io/deepsquare-client/README.md

 Chain ID: 179188`
 ```

-You can add this network automatically if you have a wallet extension like `MetaMask` or `Core Wallet` installed on your browser and you visit [app.deepsquare.run/](https://app.deepsquare.run/) and connect to the app via your crypto wallet.
+You can automatically add this network if you have a wallet extension like `MetaMask` or `Core Wallet` installed on your browser.
+Visit [app.deepsquare.run/](https://app.deepsquare.run/) and connect to the app via your crypto wallet.
 A pop-up will prompt you to install the DeepSquare network.

 ### Obtaining Credits